Masutangu/Masutangu.github.io/_posts/2019-10-22-data-intensive-note-4.md

 Let’s consider another example of dangerous clock use in a distributed system.
 Say you have a database with a single leader per partition.
 Only the leader is allowed to accept writes.
 How does a node know that it is still leader, and that it may safely accept writes?

 Only the leader is allowed to accept writes.
-How does a node know that it is still leader (that it hasn’t been declared dead by the others), and that it may safely accept writes?
 Only one node can hold the lease at any one time—thus, when a node obtains a lease, it knows that it is the leader for some amount of time, until the lease expires.

 You can imagine the request-handling loop looking something like this: